 BLS incorporated the new data into the existing official, published data on unemployment duration beginning with data for January 2011.
 Consequently, there is a break in series for average (mean) duration of unemployment effective in January 2011, though the full effects of the break in series were not evident until April 2011, when the entire CPS sample was able to report the new upper limit of 5 years.

 BLS also tabulated, for research purposes, average (mean) duration of unemployment data that replicate the previous 2-year upper limits.
 These tables allow BLS and data users to gauge the effects of the new upper limit on the average (mean) duration of unemployment.
 The tables below compare average duration using the previous (2-year) and new (5-year) upper bounds.
 These tabulations were produced through June 2011.

 A comparison of average (mean) unemployment duration using previous and new upper bounds, January–June 2011

 Public use microdata

-Through March 2011, the CPS public use microdata files (produced by the Census Bureau) contained variables on duration that were restricted by the upper bound of 2 years.
-With the completion of data collection for April 2011—at which point the 5-year upper bound was fully phased in—the variables for the public use files reflect the 5-year upper bound.
-(Public use files prior to April 2011 will not be revised to reflect the 5-year upper bound.)
-Duration values are subject to top-coding in the CPS public use microdata files.
+Through March 2011, the duration of unemployment variables in the CPS public use microdata files (produced by the Census Bureau) were restricted by the upper bound of 2 years.
+Beginning in April 2011, the duration variables reflect the increase in the upper bound of duration.
+However, the values for these variables are subject to top-coding at 119 weeks in the public use microdata files.